 The Bay of Plenty Regional Council shall review the monitoring report and determine whether any changes to the residual flow required in accordance with Condition 9.1 is suitable to protect aquatic communities (both invertebrates and fish) against elevated water temperatures.

-The Bay of Plenty Regional Council shall also determine whether there is a need to serve notice on the consent holder of its intention to review the conditions of this resource consent in accordance with Sections 128 to 131 of the Resource Management Act 1991 in order to implement changes to the management of sediment or erosion effects caused by the continued operation of the Kaimai Hydro-Electric Power Scheme.
+.

+14.4 (a) Where the water temperature monitoring report includes recommendations (including where results are inconclusive and further monitoring is recommended), the consent holder must provide, with the report, details of how it proposes to respond to the recommendations and the reasons for that response.

+(b) The proposed response must be submitted to the Bay of Plenty Regional Council for review and written confirmation and must not be implemented until that written confirmation has been provided.
+For the purposes of this condition, written confirmation means written notice from the Bay of Plenty Regional Council that it is satisfied the proposed response is consistent with the purpose of the monitoring set out in condition 14.1 and addresses the recommendations in the monitoring report.

 MANA WHENUA KAITIAKI RŌPŪ

-Within 90 working days following the commencement of these resource consents, the consent holder must invite mandated representatives of Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau (with a maximum of 2 per entity) to participate in a Mana Whenua Kaitiaki Rōpū for the Kaimai Hydro-Electric Power Scheme.
+Within 90 working days following the commencement of these resource consents, the consent holder must invite mandated representatives of Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau (with a maximum of 2 per entity) to participate in a Mana Whenua Kaitiaki Rōpū for the Scheme.